Mirror Mean-Field Langevin Dynamics: Preliminaries

 \subsection{Mirror Langevin Dynamics}

-The mirror Langevin dynamics (MLD) has been extensively studied in the context of constrained sampling problems \cite{zhang2020wasserstein,jiang2021mirror,li2022mirror}.
-Suppose we want to sample from a probability distribution $\mu$ supported on a convex set $\mathcal{X}\subseteq \mathbb{R}^d$.
-We assume $\mu$ is absolutely continuous with respect to Lebesgue measure on $\mathbb{R}^d$ and has density $\mu\propto e^{-f/\lambda}$ for some differentiable $f:\mathcal{X}\to\mathbb{R}$.
+The mirror Langevin dynamics (MLD) has been extensively studied in the context of constrained sampling problems \citep{zhang2020wasserstein,jiang2021mirror,li2022mirror}.
+Suppose we want to sample from a probability distribution~$\mu$ supported on a convex set $\mathcal{X}\subseteq \mathbb{R}^d$.
+We assume $\mu$ is absolutely continuous w.r.t.
+Lebesgue measure on $\mathbb{R}^d$ and has density $\mu\propto e^{-f/\lambda}$ for some differentiable $f:\mathcal{X}\to\mathbb{R}$.

 Certainly, one way is to run the Langevin dynamics (or algorithm) \eqref{eq:langevin_dynamics} and project onto $\mathcal{X}$.
-However, one undesirable behavior of this projection step is that this will necessarily put positive mass onto $\partial\mathcal{X}$; see the numerical experiments in Section \ref{sec:exp}.
+However, one undesirable behavior of this projection step is that this will necessarily put positive mass onto $\partial\mathcal{X}$; see the experiments in Section \ref{sec:exp}.
 Alternatively, we can enforce the distribution to stay in $\mathcal{X}$ by changing the geometry of the underlying space.